deceneu009/Algorithms-research/README.md

 For using the plot.py program you will need matplotlib module.You can find informations for installing the module here: https://matplotlib.org/stable/users/installing/index.html .

-Free storage needed: 32 gb(if you chose to generate the 1 billion elements files).
+Free storage needed: 32 gb, if you chose to generate the 1 billion elements files.
 Otherwise, it will be around 3 gb.

 Instructions: